CiscoDevNet/MUD-Manager/README.md

 ![alt text](https://github.com/CiscoDevNet/MUD-Manager/blob/master/MUDlogo.jpg)

-# MUD-Manager Version 2.0a1
+# MUD-Manager Version Master Development Branch

-### N.B.: Stable release right now is 1.0.
+### N.B.: Stable release right now is 2.0.
 This is the development branch.
 ### A list of changes can be found down below.

 ## Introduction